isaacpua/CS203-G5T1-AY2025T1/scripts/load_data/README.md

 # Load Data

-1. Create `input/` directory
-2. Put the unzipped `.txt` file into it
-3. Change the year and input file in `main.py`
+1. Change `YEAR` to be the desired year in `main.py`
+2. Add your `.env` credentials
-4. Run the script
+3. Run the script

 ## uv